Debadrita Basu

-Debadrita Basu (Born 3 Oct 2001) is a Bengali television and theatre actress.
-Although her career started with stage plays, she is best known for playing the lead roles of Joyee in the serial Joyee and Alo in the serial Alo Chhaya—both of these aired on Zee Bangla, Rajkumari Meera / Meerabai in the mythological serial Shree Krishna Bhakto Meera on Star Jalsha, Alo in the serial Alor Theekana on Sun Bangla and antagonist role of 'Nilu' in the serial Mithijhora on Zee Bangla.
+Debadrita Basu (born 3 October 2001) is an Indian Bengali television and theatre actress.
+Although her career started with stage plays, she is best known for playing the lead roles of Joyee in the serial Joyee and Alo in the serial Alo Chhaya, both of which aired on Zee Bangla.
+She played Rajkumari Meera / Meerabai in the mythological serial Shree Krishna Bhakto Meera on Star Jalsha, Alo in the serial Alor Theekana on Sun Bangla, and the antagonist role of Nilu in the serial Mithijhora on Zee Bangla.

 Early life

 Basu was born in Chakdaha, West Bengal to Sanjay and Shukla Basu.
 She is the granddaughter of famous footballer Bidesh Basu.
 She has a younger sister, Debopriya Basu, who is also an actress.

 Basu's acting career started with the theater group Ha Za Ba Ra La at the age of 8.
-While still in school, Basu began theatre practice with her father.
+While still in school, she began theatre practice with her father.
 Drohi Choitonnya was her first theater drama.
 She got an opportunity to work in TV serials through auditioning.

 Career

 Basu played the lead role in the serial Joyee on the Bengali channel Zee Bangla, in Kolkata.

-She also played Alo Sengupta, the titular protagonist in the soap opera Alo Chhaya.
+She played Alo Sengupta, the titular protagonist in the soap opera Alo Chhaya.

 She was last seen as Meerabai in the mythological drama Shree Krishna Bhakto Meera on Star Jalsha, which unexpectedly stopped airing due to the show's low popularity.

-Since 2022, she has been playing Alo, the main protagonist in the daily soap Alor Theekana on Sun Bangla.
+Since 2022, Basu has played Alo, the main protagonist in the daily soap Alor Theekana on Sun Bangla.